Olympus investor threatens shareholder suit over M&A deals

-TOKYO A Japanese investor in scandal-hit Olympus Corp has threatened to file a shareholder suit against managers responsible for controversial M&A deals, demanding they pay 139.4 billion yen (1.1 billion pounds) to the company, one of his lawyers said.
+TOKYO A Japanese investor in scandal-hit Olympus Corp has threatened to file a shareholder suit against managers responsible for controversial M&A deals, demanding they pay 139.4 billion yen ($1.78 billion) to the company, one of his lawyers said.

 In what could be the first legal action against Olympus in Japan over the scandal, Takeshi Fujiwara said his client, an individual in western Japan who holds an undisclosed number of Olympus shares, will send a letter to the company on Wednesday demanding its auditors sue 21 managers for the payments.